 There is more information about the impact of the Home Office settlement for 2020/21 and what this means for the Constabulary over the medium-term in the Looking Forward section below.
-Just over £100k of savings planned in 2020/21 have been delayed by the impact of the Covid-19 pandemic.
-However, the constabulary undertook an in-year savings review and have identified approximately £1.5m of savings which will help provide some resilience for future funding shocks caused by the pandemic.
-This will be kept under constant review through the current governance arrangements that are still running and are still effective.
+There is a risk that some of the savings planned in 2020/21 may be delayed by the impact of the Covid-19 pandemic, and this will be kept under constant review through the current governance arrangements that are still running and are still effective.